By Diego Maloney

 American Attractions: Antelope Canyon, Arizona

-If you are a lover of nature, you have most definitely heard of this place sometime during your life.
+If you are a lover of nature, you have most definitely heard of Antelope Canyon sometime during your life.
 Even if you are not, it is pretty difficult to avoid pictures of this natural beauty that hides in the rocks of Northern Arizona.
 Upper Antelope Canyon is a trip of a lifetime and I highly recommend it to anyone looking for a reason to spend time outdoors.
 The area is accessible only by guided tours.
 After a 20-minute drive outside of town in a decked out desert vehicle, our group arrived at an unsuspecting collection of rocks surrounded by sand in all directions.

 The slot canyon formation is one of the more beautiful types of canyons in the world and Upper Antelope Canyon takes the cake.
 Turn the corner of the entrance and you immediately understand why so many people from around the world go to photograph it.
 The winding layers of sandstone have been brushed away over millions of years to produce one of the most amazing natural landscapes the world has to offer.
 A truly amazing tour ended with a sense of joy knowing that I had joined a lucky group of people to have visited this untouched gem.